 When dressing for a typical Alpine winter climb don’t go over the top.
 It may be -15°C but it’ll feel no colder than a typical -5°C day on the Ben.
 A classic layering up of thermals, fleece and shell is totally effective for any route and there is no reason why any keen winter climber can’t go out in their old kit.

-This comprises of a layer of shelled micro fleece worn next to the skin.
+This comprises a layer of shelled microfleece worn next to the skin.
 This layer does many jobs.
 It wicks moisture away from the skin like a thermal top, keeping you dry and avoiding chilling when you are stopping and starting.
-The shell holds in heat but lets out moisture, limiting convection and creating an excellent comfort environment.
+The shell holds in the heat but lets out moisture, limiting convection and creating an excellent comfortable environment.
 This layer is your last defence layer, stopping anything gnarly enough (wind and moisture) that can penetrate through your outer layers reaching you — greatly increasing your overall protection from the cold and the wind.
-Also because the shell is slick you are able to move more easily due to the fact that the thermal and fleece layer don’t bind together.
-Gram for gram this layer is without doubt the best weight to protection you’ll find.
+Also because the shell is slick you are able to move more easily due to the fact that the thermal and fleece layer doesn’t bind together.
+Gram for gram this layer is, without doubt, the best weight to protection you’ll find.